RayAndrade/TheRayCode/CPP/Factory/README.md

 ```
 The next interface we create is **Creator**.
 Note that the Creator may also provide some default implementation of the factory method.

-The Creator class declares the factory method that is supposed to return an
+The Creator class declares the factory method that is supposed to return an object of a Product class.
- * object of a Product class.
-The Creator's subclasses usually provide the
- * implementation of this method
+The Creator's subclasses usually provide the implementation of this method.

-Note that the Creator may also provide some default implementation of the factory method.
+Note that the **Creator** may also provide some default implementation of the factory method.

 ```c++
 #include "Product.h"